Glock 19 Gen 3 vs Gen 4 Differences

 • Recoil Spring

-The Glock 19 Gen 4 upgrades are subtle, yet leap out at the same time.
-The first difference between Glock 19 Gen 3 and Gen 4 that many sees are the grips.
+In a Glock 19 comparison, the Glock 19 Gen 4 upgrades are subtle yet leap out at the same time.
+The first difference between Glock Gen 3 Vs. Gen 4, which many see as the grips.
 The Glock 19 4th Generation handgun adds texture and dimension.
 One large point of contention shooters had with the Glock 19 Generation 3 was the grips being too large for smaller hands.
 The Glock 19 4th Generation comes with interchangeable backstraps for its grip.
-This allows for shooters with a variety of hand sizes to comfortably hold and fire their Glock 19 Gen 4.
-By changing the overall size of the grip you change the length of pull of the trigger.
+This allows shooters with various hand sizes to hold and fire their Glock 19 Gen 4 comfortably.
+By changing the grip's overall size, you change the trigger's length of pull.
 This ergonomically changes the weapon.

-Moving forward from the grips you will certainly see the larger mag release button, which is now been made ambidextrous.
+In terms of how to tell what Gen your Glock is, we’ll move forward from the grips.
+You will certainly see the larger mag release button, which has now been made ambidextrous.
 This is a welcome upgrade to the Glock 19 Generation 3 for those southpaws out there.
-The new mag release button is not only larger, but it extends farther back to allow for much faster, easier mag changes.
+The new magazine release button is larger and extends farther back to allow for much faster, easier mag changes.

-Glock 19 Gen 3 and Gen 4 Magazine
+Graphic comparing Glock 19 Gen 3 and Gen 4 magazine

-When debating the Glock Gen 3 vs Gen 4 this is a valid point to consider even if you're not a lefty.
+When debating the Glock Gen 3 vs Gen 4 this is a valid point to consider, even if you're not a lefty.
 See, the Glock 19 Gen 4 magazines are notched on both sides to allow for the ambidextrous mag release.
 Whereas the Glock 19 Gen 3 mags are not.
-So, if you have a bunch of Gen 3 mags on hand, they will work in the Glock 19 4th Generation pistol if the mag release is set up right-handed.
+So, if you have a bunch of Gen 3 magazines on hand, they will work in the Glock 19 4th Gen pistol if the mag release is set up right-handed.

-Glock 19 Gen 3 and Gen 4 Recoil Spring
+Graphic comparing Glock 19 Gen 3 and Gen 4 slide and recoil spring

 This larger, dual-recoil spring guide rod was employed to accommodate the heavier recoil of the larger rounds available now.
 If you spend a lot of time at the range or are involved in a competition, you can easily see the value of this upgrade.
 It is possible to install a Glock 19 Generation 3 recoil spring guide rod into a Glock 19 4th Generation pistol.
 This change is easily accomplished with a recoil spring adapter.
 However, the reverse is not true.
 There is no way a larger recoil spring guide rod is going to fit into the smaller Glock 19 Gen 3 slide.